DDD-Moore/dse/code-of-conduct.md

 Participants asked to stop any harassing behavior are expected to comply immediately.
 If a participant engages in harassing behavior, the organizers may take any action they deem appropriate, including warning the offender or expulsion from the meeting.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a DDD representative immediately.
-You can make a report in the following ways:
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact an MSDSE organizer immediately.
+You can also make a report in the following ways:

-- Email: ddd@moore.org
+- Email: msdse.datasciencesummit@gmail.com
 - Phone: 650-597-3282 (650-597-DATA)
-- Anonymously via this reporting form: [goo.gl/forms/nLtLzDqnkP](http://goo.gl/forms/nLtLzDqnkP)
+- Anonymously via this reporting form: [goo.gl/forms/nLtLzDqnkP](https://goo.gl/forms/ExbjjjHJdQKxpSoI3)

-DDD representatives will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the symposium.
+MSDSE organizers will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the symposium.
 We value your attendance.

 We expect participants to follow these rules at all meeting venues and meeting-related social events.